Follow us

 If you do have money to make a big splash and register as a brand owner on Amazon’s Brand Registry, Amazon will give you a 5% bonus on your first $1m in branded sales, up to $50,000 in bonus value.
 You’ll also get $200 in credits for Amazon Vine, through which you can provide samples of your product to trusted reviewers, giving you a jump on one of the most crucial factors buyers look at when making decisions about purchases.

-Incorporation and trademark
+Incorporation and Trademark

 Amazon does not require that you set up a limited liability structure like an LLC to become a seller, you’re perfectly free to trade as the sole proprietor, especially if it’s something you’re doing on the side.
 Eventually, if you want to scale, it may be a good idea to establish an LLC.
 While it may come with a cost of incorporation - usually between $50-$150 depending on which state you incorporate in - it also comes with several potential benefits: